ImmutableVariable/challenges/src/README.md

 - You want to experiment with a new language.

 ## General Steps to Add a New Challenge
 You can also add new challenges!
 However, please follow the format of the existing challenges.
+Contributing guidelines can be found in the [CONTRIBUTING.md](https://raw.githubusercontent.com/ImmutableVariable/Coding-Challenges/main/CONTRIBUTING.md) file.

 - Fork the repository
 - if you want to add a new challenge called "New Challenge", you would create a folder called `challenge{number}`